Cold Email vs Spam: What’s the Difference?

 GDPR and UK GDPR

 The UK and EU’s data protection regulations.
 For B2B cold email, the relevant lawful basis is legitimate interest.
 You can email business contacts without prior consent provided your offer is relevant to their role, you include proper identification and opt-out, and you handle their data responsibly.
-For a detailed breakdown, see our GDPR compliance guide.
+For a detailed breakdown, see our UK GDPR compliance guide.

 PECR (UK)